Free delivery to a pickup point for orders over €50

 Its exact composition depends on the source (muscle vs. collagen):

 • Beef collagen (hydrolyzed collagen): Derived from skin, bones, and tendons, not muscle.
-Rich in glycine, proline, hydroxyproline, and amino acids that are important for connective tissue (skin, joints), but low in certain essential amino acids such as tryptophan.
-This protein does not form a "complete" protein in terms of its EAA profile and is not optimal for muscle synthesis.
+Rich in glycine, proline, hydroxyproline, and amino acids that are important for connective tissue (skin, joints), but lower in certain essential amino acids (EAAs) such as tryptophan.
+This source does not provide a "complete" protein in terms of its EAA profile and is therefore not optimal for muscle synthesis.

-• Beef muscle (Beef Protein Isolate): Mainly derived from beef muscle, isolated and hydrolyzed to obtain a powder rich in complete proteins.
+• Beef protein isolate: Mainly derived from beef muscle, isolated and hydrolyzed to obtain a powder rich in complete proteins.
 It contains all the essential amino acids (EAAs) necessary for muscle synthesis, but in different proportions than whey.

 Insects are a significant source of protein.
 Contrary to expectations, protein powder producers are also beginning to use this raw material.

-Although interesting from an environmental and nutritional point of view, this type of product is still not very successful.
+Although interesting from an environmental and nutritional point of view, this type of product is still not very successful commercially.

 These powders, such as those made from crickets or mealworms, can contain a high proportion of protein (up to ~70% of dry weight) as well as all essential amino acids, minerals (iron, zinc), and B vitamins that support recovery and energy metabolism.

-From an ecological standpoint, insect farming generates fewer CO₂ emissions and requires less water and land than traditional farming, making it an option worth exploring.
+From an ecological standpoint, insect farming generates fewer CO₂ emissions and requires less water and land than traditional animal farming, making it a legitimate option worth exploring.

-In Western countries, it's difficult to seduce people with insect proteins, and few athletes dare to take the plunge.
-In most cases, insect proteins are blended with proteins from other sources, and used mainly in animal nutrition.
+In Western countries, it is difficult to promote insect protein, and few athletes dare to take the plunge, probably for cultural reasons.
+In most cases, these insect proteins are mixed with proteins from other sources and are mainly used in animal feed.

 Egg proteins